Vanderbilt University

 Click here to learn more about the program.

 The I-Corps program is targeted toward research with commercializing potential and is an evidence-based approach to bring ideas from lab to market (i.e. projects funded by a national lab or research organization).
-Although we call it tech transfer, it does not have to be an idea based in STEM.
-We are open to non-profits, social impact, education, and ...etc.
+Although called tech transfer, it does not have to be an idea based in STEM.
+This opportunity is also open to non-profits, social impact, education, and more.

 I-Corps 101 programming welcomes all applicants, from all backgrounds.